shizhouxing/GenBaB/README.md

 ### Obtaining α,β-CROWN with GenBaB integrated

-The GenBaB algorithm is implemented into our comprehensive [α,β-CROWN](https://github.com/Verified-Intelligence/alpha-beta-CROWN) toolbox (our paper considered α,β-CROWN without GenBaB as a baseline, but GenBaB is integrated into newer α,β-CROWN).
+The GenBaB algorithm is implemented into our comprehensive [α,β-CROWN](https://github.com/Verified-Intelligence/alpha-beta-CROWN) toolbox (our paper considered α,β-CROWN without GenBaB as a baseline, but GenBaB is integrated into the newer α,β-CROWN).

 A copy of the updated α,β-CROWN with GenBaB has been included in this repository.
 At this point, the main repository of α,β-CROWN is yet to be updated with our latest GenBaB, and thus please use the version included in this repository to run GenBaB for now.
 However, we still recommend checking the [α,β-CROWN](https://github.com/Verified-Intelligence/alpha-beta-CROWN) repository to learn more about α,β-CROWN with GenBaB.

 ### Obtaining benchmarks